Sir William Lawrence, 1st Baronet: Darlington's interpretation

 Darlington's account goes further than other commentators.
-He seems to credit Lawrence with a modern appreciation of selection (which he definitely did not have); subsequently, Darlington's account was criticised as an over-statement.
+He seems to credit Lawrence with a modern appreciation of selection (which he definitely did not have); subsequently, Darlington's account was criticised as an overstatement.
 Darlington does not claim Lawrence actually enunciated a theory of evolution, though passages in Lawrence's book do suggest that races were historically developed.
 On heredity and adaptation, and the rejection of Lamarckism (soft inheritance), Lawrence is quite advanced.

 Content of the second book

 The introductory sections

-Lecture I: introductory to the lectures of 1817.
+Lecture I: Introductory to the lectures of 1817.

-Reply to the charges of Mr Abernethy; Modern history and progress of comparative anatomy.
+Reply to the charges of Mr. Abernethy: Modern history and progress of comparative anatomy.

 This follows the first publication of Lawrence's ideas in 1816, and Abernethy's criticism of them in his lectures for 1817.

 "Gentlemen!
 I cannot presume to address you again... without first publicly clearing myself from a charge publicly made... of propagating opinions detrimental to society... for the purpose of loosening those restraints, on which the welfare of mankind depends."